 Book- books, books, and more books.
 Did I mention books?

 I dream of a home library some day and honestly money has been so tight for us at times I have had to sell some of my books (hardest thing for me to sell) You can find used books at yard sales or used book sales almost for free.
-Paperback Swap is GREAT resource.
+Paperback Swap is a great resource.

 Books encourage your kids to explore so much and not just your kids, you too!
 Reading aloud is one of the greatest things I have experienced with my kids.
-This includes Audio books.
+This includes Audiobooks.
 Turn out the lights, light candles and listen to a GREAT one together.
 Have everyone get their favorite blanket, the kids love it.
 These are great in the car too!

-Board Games-we have had such wonderful memories with board games.
+Board Games – We have had such wonderful memories with board games.
 Talking and laughing together.
 They help connect you and educate.
 Some of our best family nights have been with board games.
 You can find a preschool board game list here and just recently I read this mom’s list and love it.
 It is for all ages.

 Art Supplies-do you have a budding artist in your home?

-Fill buckets or coffee cans it with markers, crayons, paint and brushes.
+Fill buckets or coffee cans it with markers, crayons, paint, and brushes.
 Pinterest has a wonderful collection of how to store art supplies in fun baskets or caddies.
 My daughter uses one of these carts with dollar store cups and it fits her supplies perfectly.

 Add art supplies to your Christmas lists.
 Most relatives and grandparents love to buy art supplies for your kids and they are great stocking stuffers.